Lane Thomas Player Props: Nationals vs. Dodgers

-Lane Thomas -- with a slugging percentage of .619 in his past 10 games, including three home runs -- will be in action for the Washington Nationals versus the Los Angeles Dodgers, with Bobby Miller on the hill, on May 29 at 9:10 PM ET.
+Lane Thomas -- with a slugging percentage of .619 in his past 10 games, including three home runs -- will be in action for the Washington Nationals against the Los Angeles Dodgers, with Tony Gonsolin on the mound, on May 30 at 10:10 PM ET.

-In his previous appearance, he went 1-for-5 with a double against the Royals.
+He had a one-hit showing in his most recent game (1-for-4) against the Dodgers.

 Lane Thomas Game Info & Props vs. the Dodgers